DNA TESTING

 - Verify the animal's tattoo and/or tag number and clearly record it on the blood card in the space provided.
 This ID will be used for reporting results, so it's important to double-check it for accuracy.

 - Using a new needle or piercing device for each animal, prick a vein in the animal's ear.
 As blood forms at the site of the prick, open the blood card and touch it to the drop on the indicated square.
-Apply only enough blood to the card to fill the two squares outlined, but not so much that the card is soggy and overly saturated.
-Two or three heavy drops of blood per square is plenty.
+Apply only enough blood to the card to fill the circle outline, but not so much that the card is soggy and overly saturated.
+Two or three heavy drops of blood per circle is plenty.
 A syringe may also be used to collect and spot the blood cards.

 - Next, bend the top flap of the card up so that the sample dries while the card is in an open position.

-- Once dry, rubber band closed blood cards together in batches of 10 ' 15 and combine several batches together into resealable plastic storage bags.
+- Once dry, rubber band closed blood cards together in batches of 10-15.

-- Record the Animal ID along with other animal information on the Zoetis Sample Information Form or the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.
-Barcodes are assigned to the samples upon arrival in the lab.
+- Record the Animal ID, sample barcode, test type, and other animal information on the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.

 - Send DNA sample to: Beefmaster Breeders United, P.O.
 Box 3790, Bryan, TX 77805.